 Program Goals, and Outcome Measures

-The program will prepare students for entry into supervised practice, graduate programs or nutrition related employment.
+The program will prepare graduates for entry into dietetic supervised practice, graduate programs or nutrition related employment.

-3. Over a five year period, 70% of graduates not completing a DI will be employed in nutrition related jobs within 1 year of program completion.
+3. Over a seven year period, 70% of graduates not completing a DI will be employed in nutrition related fields within one year of program completion.

-4. Over a five year period, 60% of DPND graduates will apply to supervised practice programs the academic year they complete the program.
+4. Over a seven year period, 60% of DPD graduates will apply to supervised practice programs the academic year they complete the program.

 Assistant Professor of Family and Consumer Science

 Students interested in the Didactic Program in Dietetics (DPD) should meet the admission criteria to the College.
 The founding charter commits the College to serving “especially those found worthy but who are without sufficient means to procure such training.”
 See the College Catalog at www.cofo.edu.

 Students interested in pursuing a career in nutrition and dietetics should contact the Registrar’s office to declare Nutrition and Dietetics as a major and the Program Director for advisement as soon as possible.
 The advisor will help plan an individual course schedule designed to meet program requirements.
 It is important to begin promptly on the dietetics schedule as sequencing of courses is required.

 Success as a registered dietitian nutritionist (RDN) or nutrition professional depends on having or being able to acquire certain characteristics including: